Sheriauna Haase: Advocacy

 Haase is an ambassador for Holland Bloorview Children's Rehabilitation Hospital.
 She was a face of the hospital's seventh annual Capes for Kids campaign.

 Acting and dance

 In 2023, it was announced that Haase would play Adele on the ninth season of the Canadian television series, The Next Step.
+She played the role in the show's ninth and tenth seasons.
 She also appeared in the series, Circuit Breakers.